Anies Baswedan

-Anies Rasyid Baswedan (/id/, born 7 May 1969) is an Indonesian academic, activist, and politician who served as the Governor of Jakarta from 2017 to 2022.
-A student activist and political analyst before entering public service, he served as the Rector of Paramadina University before being appointed to be Minister of Education and Culture in Joko Widodo administration.
-He is also the founder of Indonesia Mengajar, a program that selects, trains, and assigns university graduates to serve in a one-year teaching mission across the country.
-He is the grandson of nationalist, journalist, and freedom fighter Abdurrahman Baswedan, and the cousin of Novel Baswedan.
-He was a candidate for President of Indonesia in the 2024 election.
+Anies Rasyid Baswedan (/id/, born 7 May 1969) is an Indonesian academician, politician and activist.
+He served as the 14th Governor of Jakarta from 2017 to 2022 and served as the 27th Minister of Education and Culture.
+A student activist and political analyst before entering public service, Baswedan served as the 2nd Rector of Paramadina University.
+He is also the founder of Indonesia Mengajar, a program that selects, trains and assigns university graduates to serve in a one-year teaching mission across the country.
+Baswedan was a candidate for president in the 2024 Indonesian presidential election.

 Early life and education

-Anies Rasyid Baswedan was born on 7 May 1969, in Kuningan, West Java, as the eldest son and child of the three children of Aliyah Rasyid (born 1940), a lecturer at Yogyakarta State University, and Rasyid Baswedan (1934–2013), a vice rector at Islamic University of Indonesia.
-His father was born in 1934, in Yogyakarta, in and was of Hadhrami-Javanese descent.
-While his mother, was born in 1940, in Cipicung, and is a Sundanese descent who graduated from Universitas Pendidikan Indonesia in 1965.
-The couple later met and married in 1968 and lived in Yogyakarta.
-His paternal grandfather, Abdurrahman Baswedan, was a prominent Arab-Indonesian activist and diplomat who served as a cabinet minister during the Indonesian National Revolution.
+Anies Rasyid Baswedan was born on 7 May 1969, in Kuningan, a city in Kuningan Regency, West Java, as the eldest son and child of the four children of Rasyid Baswedan (1934–2013), an economic lecturer who served as the vice rector at Islamic University of Indonesia, and Aliyah Rasyid (born 1940), a professor at the Faculty of Social and Political Science at the Yogyakarta State University.
 He had two younger brothers, Ridwan Rasyid (1973–2017), a reform activist, and Abdillah Rasyid Baswedan (1980), a businessman, and a younger sister, Haifa Baswedan (1971–1978).
-In 1978, when he was vacationing in Jakarta with his family, his sister Haifa died at Halim Perdanakusuma International Airport due to being crushed by a cupboard in the bathroom.
+They were raised with a straightforward and firm upbringing, enabling all three siblings to successfully complete their postgraduate studies.
+Baswedan's paternal grandfather was Abdurrahman Baswedan, a journalist, Indonesian independence activist and diplomat who served as a member of the Investigating Committee for Preparatory Work for Independence (BPUPK) and as Deputy Minister of Information of the Republic of Indonesia in the first Sjahrir Cabinet.
+He was awarded the title of National Hero of Indonesia by President Joko Widodo at the Istana Negara in November 2018.
+In 1978, when Baswedan was vacationing in Jakarta with his family, his sister Haifa died at the Halim Perdanakusuma International Airport due to being crushed by a cupboard in the bathroom.
 Baswedan later referred the accident as the lowest point of his life and experienced a major psychological impact due to the fact that he would never see his sister again.
-Haifa was later buried at Jatinegara Cemetery.

 Anies grew up in Yogyakarta, attending SMP Negeri 5 and SMA Negeri 2 Yogyakarta.
 In 1987, he spent one year as an AFS Intercultural Programs exchange student in Milwaukee, Wisconsin.
 He returned to Indonesia and enrolled at Gadjah Mada University, spending a summer attending Summer Session of Asian Studies at Sophia University in Tokyo, and graduating with a degree in business management.
 As a Fulbright Scholar, he went to receive his M.P.M. in international security and economic policy from the University of Maryland School of Public Policy (where he was a William P. Cole III Fellow), and Ph.D. in political science from Northern Illinois University, where he was a Gerald S. Maryanov Fellow.